-For any IT enterprise looking to upgrade its legacy wireless local area network, one of the main questions that crops up is whether to implement a WLAN managed by on-premises controllers or one whose controllers are located in the cloud.
-Depending on your company's structure, current network design and wireless requirements, one architecture will likely trump the other.
+Organizations needing to upgrade their legacy wireless LAN can either implement a WLAN architecture managed by on-premises controllers or one where controllers are located in the cloud.
+Although both offer significant advantages, determining which implementation will work better depends on several factors, including your company's structure, current network design and wireless requirements.

 When enterprise WLANs were originally deployed, each wireless access point was configured and managed independently from other APs on the same network.
-At the time, this wasn't a problem because most companies designated specific areas where wireless hotspots were used.
+At the time, this wasn't a problem, because most companies designated specific areas for wireless hotspots.
 These areas were typically places such as conference rooms, lobbies and outdoor patios -- any location with many users and few wired ports.

-As the demand for wireless access grew within the enterprise, so did the infrastructure required to supply it.
-Suddenly, network administrators had to manage hundreds -- or even thousands -- of APs in an attempt to blanket entire buildings and campuses with a wireless signal.
-Even more problematic, the APs had no ability to communicate with each another, so technical issues like co-channel interference, power adjustments and client roaming rendered many networks unstable and unpredictable.
+As the demand for Wi-Fi access grew within the enterprise, so did the infrastructure required to supply it.
+Suddenly, network administrators had to manage hundreds, even thousands, of APs in an attempt to blanket entire buildings and campuses with a wireless signal.
+Even more problematic, the APs couldn't communicate with each another, so technical issues -- among them co-channel interference, power adjustments and client roaming -- made many networks unstable and unpredictable.

 To solve these technical issues, WLAN vendors created wireless LAN controllers to force data and management control-plane data back to a single location.
 The controller's job is to be a single choke point for AP configuration, communication and, in most cases, policy enforcement.
 The APs themselves lose their individual intelligence, and the controller becomes the brain for the entire WLAN.

-With a cloud-managed WLAN, APs connect to a virtual controller, typically located in a public cloud on the Internet.
-Control-plane information, AP management and other WLAN services are performed between the cloud controller and the local APs across an Internet connection.
-The primary architectural difference between an on-premises controller and a cloud-based controller regards the flow of data-plane traffic.
-In an on-premises design, both control- and data-plane communication is tunneled back to the controller in a process called wireless backhaul.
+In an on-premises design, both control- and data-plane communication are tunneled back to the controller in a process called wireless backhaul.
 By contrast, in a cloud-controller design, data-plane information is offloaded as soon as it hits the LAN.
-This means that any policy enforcement is performed on the AP itself, which makes cloud-controlled APs semi-intelligent, as they must locally possess and enforce policy rules.
+This means any policy enforcement is performed on the AP itself, which makes cloud-controlled APs semi-intelligent, as they must locally possess and enforce policy rules.

 Now, both on-premises and cloud-managed WLANs are enterprise-ready in terms of management, automated intelligence and reliability.
-Determining which implementation will give your organization the best return depends on a number of factors.
+Determining which implementation will give your organization and its Wi-Fi strategy the best return depends on a number of factors.
 Let's look at the benefits and best use cases of both cloud-managed and on-premises WLANs.

 WLAN complexity: In most situations, on-premises controllers offer far more flexibility when it comes to the actual design and deployment of the WLAN.
-This includes more advanced support for legacy Wi-Fi devices and applications, and more granular control over specific wireless settings.
-For enterprises that leverage thousands of APs in large campuses, multiple on-premises controllers can work together to provide robust WLAN access and failover for clients.
-In these types of complex WLAN scenarios, on-premises controllers offer far greater benefits than cloud-controllers.
+This includes more advanced support for legacy Wi-Fi devices and applications and more granular control over specific wireless settings.
+For enterprises that use thousands of APs in large campuses, multiple on-premises controllers can work together to provide robust WLAN access and failover for clients.
+In these types of complex WLAN scenarios, on-premises controllers offer far greater benefits than cloud controllers.

-Ease of remote management: If your organization is geographically dispersed with hundreds or even thousands of branch sites, a cloud-based WLAN might be ideal for you.
+Ease of configuration management: If your organization is geographically dispersed with hundreds, even thousands, of branch sites, a cloud-based WLAN oversight might be ideal.
 With a cloud approach, you have a single point of management, regardless of where IT staff is physically located.
-This eliminates the need to deploy controllers at each site, and network administrators no longer need to worry about remote access into each site, as everything is controlled in a public cloud.
-Many network vendors also offer other network devices, including cloud-managed switches, routers and firewalls.
-So, if your organization is geographically scattered, you may not only want to evaluate cloud-based WLANs but put all network management into the cloud as well.
+This eliminates the need to deploy controllers at each site, and network administrators don't need to worry about remote access into each site, as everything is controlled in a public cloud.

-A benefit of cloud-managed WLAN hardware is the fact that most vendors offer zero-touch deployments.
-This means you can preconfigure your wireless network before it is even shipped from the manufacturer to the remote site.
-The AP need only be connected to the network, powered on and it will set itself up automatically using the preconfigured settings based on the serial number and MAC address.
-This means field technicians no longer have to travel to various branch offices to set up their wireless networks.
+Most vendors offer zero-touch provisioning, which means you can preconfigure your wireless network hardware before it's shipped from the manufacturer to the remote site.
+The AP needs to be connected to the network, powered on and have access to the internet.
+The zero-touch device will set itself up automatically using the preconfigured settings based on the serial number and MAC address.
+This means field technicians no longer have to travel to branch offices to set up wireless networks.

-No controller hardware limitations: One challenge with on-premises controllers is that you are limited to your organization's existing hardware.
-Smaller on-premises controllers can manage up to 25 APs, while others can handle thousands.
-But either way, the amount of hardware that controllers can handle is limited.
-New hardware would have to be purchased for rapidly expanding infrastructures, whereas cloud WLAN theoretically has no limits.
+No controller hardware limitations: With on-premises controllers, you're limited to your organization's existing hardware.
+Smaller, on-premises controllers can manage up to 25 APs, while others can handle thousands.
+But, either way, the amount of hardware that controllers can handle is limited.
+New hardware must be purchased for rapidly expanding infrastructures, whereas cloud WLAN theoretically has no limits.
 In the cloud, your WLAN can contain anywhere from a handful to thousands of APs without being restricted by hardware limitations.

-Along those same lines, as new features come out, older controllers must be manually upgraded to handle advanced capabilities, which can take a lot of time and manpower to accomplish.
+Along those same lines, as new features come out, older controllers must be manually upgraded to handle advanced capabilities, which can take a lot of time and manpower.
 With a cloud controller, updates are performed by the provider in the cloud.

-There is no "right" solution when it comes to the on-premises versus cloud-managed WLAN debate.
-Each approach has positives and negatives.
-Before buying, evaluate the current and near future state of your network, then gauge which factors listed above are critical to the success of your organization.
-In all likelihood, a clear winner between on-premises and cloud WLANs should emerge, and you can then focus on which specific vendor portfolio is right for you.
+There is no right answer when it comes to the on-premises vs. cloud-managed WLAN architecture debate.
+Each approach has its pros and cons.
+Before buying, evaluate the current and near-future state of your WLAN and Wi-Fi network, then gauge which factors listed above are critical to the success of your organization.
+In all likelihood, a clear winner between on-premises and cloud WLANs should emerge, and you can then focus on selecting the specific vendor portfolio that's right for you.

 Learn about the myths and facts of cloud-managed WLANs